ObengKojo23/pizza-mania-sales-analysis/README.md

 [Click here](./problem_statement/Mania_Pizza_Project_Statement.docx) to download the full problem statement for this project.

 ---

-## Project Overview 🌍
+### 1.3 Dataset 📋 ⚠️

-## Dataset 📋
+The datasets contain a year's worth of order data, which is detailed in the table below:

-The datasets contain a year's worth of order data detialed in the table below:
+Alternatively, you can [Click here](./Datasets) to download all four datasets used for this project.

 | Tables        | Features            | Description                                                                                                                                                                       |
 |---------------|------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|